obonaventure/cnp3/book/network/network.rst

 The fragments of an IPv4 packet may arrive at the destination in any order as each fragment will be forwarded independently in the network and may follow different paths.
 Furthermore, some fragments may be lost and never reach the destination.

 The reassembly algorithm used by the destination host is roughly as follows.
 First, the destination can verify whether a received IPv4 packet is a fragment or not by checking the value of the `More` flag and the `Fragment Offset`.
 If the `Fragment Offset` is set to `0` and the `More` flag is reset, the received packet has not been fragmented.
 Otherwise, the packet has been fragmented and must be reassembled.
 The reassembly algorithm relies on the `Identifier` field of the received fragments to associate a fragment with the corresponding packet being reassembled.
 Furthermore, the `Fragment Offset` field indicates the position of the fragment payload in the original unfragmented packet.
-Finally, thanks to the `More` flag the destination can determine the total length of the orginal unfragmented packet.
+Finally, thanks to the `More` flag the destination can determine the total length of the original unfragmented packet.

 Note that the reassembly algorithm must deal with the unreliability of the IP network.
 This implies that a fragment may be duplicated or a fragment may never reach the destination.
 The destination will easily detect fragment duplication thanks to the `Fragment Offset`.
 To deal with fragment losses, the reassembly algorithm must bound the time during which the fragments of a packet are stored in its buffer while the packet is being reassembled.
 This can be implemented by starting a timer when the first fragment of a packet is received.
 If the packet has not been reassembled upon expiration of the timer, all fragments are discarded and the packet is considered to be lost.

 .. index Internet Control Message Protocol, ICMP